maximelianos/cudacnn/README.md

 Github: https://github.com/maximelianos/cudacnn

+Neural encoder-decoder image denoiser written in C++/CUDA completely from scratch, with `(batch, layer, height, width)` data support.
-Simple neural network image denoiser written in C++/CUDA. and encoder-decoder model is trained with Python Keras, weights are copied in simple text format to be executed by C++.
+Model is trained with Python Keras, weights are exported in text format, inference in C++.

 # Build